 Nature Play in Queensland posted about the benefits of ‘outdoor learning’ which reinforces that ‘Outdoor learning has positive impacts for children – it works on their intrinsic motivation for learning, provides enjoyable lessons, increases creativity, and activates thinking outside the box.
 It also improves children’s health and well-being, social skills and behaviour, and furthermore has been proven to encourage better attendance, teamwork and to reduce bullying.’

 The longitudinal study by OYPRA ‘delivered a control-tested outdoor youth program which evaluated whether participants showed immediate and medium-term improvements in welling compared to students who did not attend camp.’

 With results showing that 16% of students showed reduced anxiety and 11% came away with increased confidence after and outdoor education experience, the health benefits demonstrate the benefits of attending ‘camp’.

 I will leave the report to speak for itself but suffice to say, I have a big smile on my face knowing the impact that myself and my peers have given, are giving now and will give into the future.

 You can read a summary of the report here.

-But I’d love to hear your comments and your first-hand experiences of outdoor education on young people.
+What are your first-hand experiences of outdoor education on young people?